okumujustine/Portfolio/articles/react-usecallback.md

 ---
 title: "React useCallback Hook: Optimizing Function References"
 date: "2024-12-18"
-excerpt: "Learn how to use React's useCallback hook to optimize performance by memoizing function references and preventing unnecessary re-renders."
+excerpt: "Learn how to use React's useCallback hook to optimize performance by memoizing function references."
 tags: ["React", "Hooks", "Performance", "JavaScript"]
 ---

-## React useCallback Hook: Optimizing Function References

-The `useCallback` hook is a React optimization hook that returns a memoized version of a function that only changes when its dependencies change.
+The `useCallback` hook returns a memoized function that only changes when its dependencies change, preventing unnecessary re-renders.

 ## Basic Syntax